tomval2k/MuninMini/README.md

 As awk was getting used a lot to do text processing, it was logical to rewrite the script into one awk script.
 Then anything awk itself could not handle could be outsorced using a system/getline call.

-Some of the performance gains have been negated due to making the awk script compatible with multiple variances of awk:
+Some of the performance gains have been negated due to making the awk script compatible with variances of awk and has been tested on:
-  - busybox-awk v1..14.4
+  - busybox-awk v1.10.2, v1.14.4, v1.19.4
   - GNU Awk 4.0.1
   - mawk 1.3.3 Nov 1996 (yes, this even works on something from the last millennium)